-Both Gill and I dabbled in mountaineering about five years ago but barely put our toes on the glacier, soon deciding it wasn’t for us.
+Both Gill and I dabbled in mountaineering about seven years ago but barely put our toes on the glacier, soon deciding it wasn’t for us.
 Having said that K2, the world’s second highest mountain, has always held a fascination that Mount Everest never did.
 So while mountaineering was never going to be something I actively pursued, I still have a high degree of connection with it and in particular for K2.

 Everest has become a bit of a tourist trap and in 2013 when Adrian Hayes made his first attempt on the summit of K2, approximately 4000 people had summited Everest (around 5000 in 2018).
 At the same time only 331 climbers have successfully summited K2 and it continues to be an almost unachievable goal even for experienced climbers.
 K2 has a number of other names including the ‘Mountaineers Mountain’, the ‘Savage Mountain’ or the ‘King of Mountains’, and while not as high as Everest, the technical difficulty and risks of this climb make it the most technically difficult mountain to climb and with it a high failure and death ratio – for every four climbers who reach the summit, one dies trying.